 The answer to that question came along in 2004, when an “amateur” sex video featuring Laurer and Waltman was “accidentally” released on the Internet, not long after Paris Hilton won a burst of media attention with a similar release.
 Unlike the Hilton video, which was short and uninspired, Laurer’s sex vid was long and way, way too enthusiastic.

 It also featured far more of Joanie Laurer than virtually anybody wanted to see.
 Laurer and Waltman engaged in hardcore oral, anal and just plain distasteful intercourse for 56 unbearable minutes, including loving footage of Laurer’s penis… uh, clitoris… uh, penis… uh, let’s go with “very large clitoris that really, really, REALLY looks like a penis”.

-The clitoris in question was aptly described by a reviewer at SomethingAwful.com as “terrifying”.
-Reviewers who could stop fixating on the clit were appalled by the acne rash on Joanie’s ass, a byproduct of anabolic steroid abuse.
+The clitoris in question, aptly described by a reviewer at SomethingAwful.com as “terrifying”.
+Reviewers fixating on the clit were appalled by the acne rash on Joanie’s ass, a byproduct of anabolic steroid abuse.
 A critical success, the film was not.

 Amazingly, things continued to go downhill after this.
 Over New Year’s 2005, Laurer was arrested for beating the crap out of Waltman.
 “She assaulted me struck me in the head and face countless times after getting back from the Playboy Mansion”, Waltman wrote on his depressingly frank Web site.
 Laurer said she spent six days in jail over the flap.